rmrk-team/evm-sample-contracts/contracts/MultiResource/README.md

 - [AdvancedMultiResource](./AdvancedMultiResource.sol) is a more customizable implementation of the MultiResource RMRK block.

-Let's first examine the simple, minimal, implementation and move on to the advanced one.
+Let's first examine the simple, minimal, implementation and then move on to the advanced one.

 ## SimpleMultiResource